davehorsfall/davehorsfall.github.io/mentalhealth/index.md

   <span class="quote-position">Programme Director, Alan Turing Institute</span>
 </blockquote>

-The presentation can include the following discussions:
+The presentation includes the following discussions:
 * What is mental health?
-* The problem of stigma around mental health
+* The problem of stigma
-* Motivation for the discussion, including mental health statistics from wider academia
+* Motivation for the discussion, including statistics from academia
 * Common mental health stressors when working in research
 * Preventative measures and self-care
-* Discussion of mental health conditions such as anxiety, depression and burnout
+* Description of conditions such as anxiety, depression and burnout
-* Advice on how to access help and support
+* The importance of accessing help and support
-* How to talk about mental health with your supervisor
+* Advice on how to talk about mental health with your supervisor

 I'm running my interactive presentation on mental health over Zoom.
 It is free for organisations and individuals to <a href="{% link mentalhealth/talks.md %}">register</a>.